4 steps to reduce excess and obsolete inventory

-If you type ‘excess inventory’ into any search engine you’ll find a wealth of companies offering to buy your surplus stock items so you can instantly get a cash injection and free-up space in your warehouse – but at what cost?
+If you type ‘excess inventory’ or ‘obsolete inventory’ into any search engine, you’ll find a wealth of companies offering to buy your surplus stock items.
+You might get an instant cash injection and free up warehouse space – but at what cost?
 Excess inventory has many disadvantages, including the risk of it becoming obsolete.
-Selling excess inventory items is a quick way to reduce your stock levels and alleviate cash problems, but it’s certainly not the smartest!
-Often this results in a hefty dent to your profit margins!
+Selling excess inventory items at a discount quickly reduces your stock levels and alleviates cash problems but can hurt your profit margins.

-In this post we look at proactive measures you can take to reduce excess and obsolete inventory in your business.
-Our approach is to prevent the problem occurring in the first place by following a number of simple steps.
+In this post, we look at proactive inventory management measures you can take to reduce excess and obsolete inventory in your business.

 Try to categorise your stock into three categories:

-Healthy inventory: Also called cycle stock.
-This is the inventory you plan to sell, based on demand forecasts.
+Healthy inventory (cycle stock): This is the inventory you plan to sell based on demand forecasts.

 Excess inventory: When stock levels for a product plus buffer stock exceed forecasted demand.

-Obsolete inventory: When stock remains in the warehouse and there is no demand for it over a prolonged period of time (typically for at least 12 months).
+Obsolete inventory: When stock remains in the warehouse without demand for a prolonged period (typically at least 12 months).

 This information is a great starting point to understand if you have a problem with excess and obsolete inventory.

-Sometimes it’s OK to have higher levels of stock than demand requires.
-For example, if you have high volumes of fast-moving items that continuously sell well, no problem!
-You can easily lower current stock levels by reordering less and using up the surplus.
+Sometimes, it’s OK to have higher levels of stock than demand requires.
+For example, when you have high volumes of fast-moving items that continuously sell well.
+You can easily lower current stock levels by reducing reordering levels and using the surplus.

-However, excess stock becomes a risk when you have high volumes of items sat in your warehouse that are slow moving or have volatile demand e.g periods of low or no sales, or have declining demand i.e they are coming to the end of their product life cycle.
-You therefore need to identify these items and put a plan together to reduce their stock levels and prevent obsolescence.
+However, excess stock becomes a risk when you have high volumes of items sitting in your warehouse that are slow-moving or have volatile demand, e.g. periods of low or no sales, or have declining demand, i.e. they are coming to the end of their product life cycle.
+You, therefore, need to identify these items and plan how to reduce their stock levels and prevent obsolescence.

 There can be many reasons why you have excess inventory.
-Most often it’s down to:
+Often it’s down to:

 1. Poor demand forecasting capabilities

-2. Needing to mitigate supply risks e.g the consequences of a no-deal Brexit or regularly inconsistent supplier lead times
+2. Needing to mitigate supply risks, e.g. regularly inconsistent supplier lead times

-3. A desire to ensure 100% stock availability (service levels)
+3. Striving for 100% stock availability (service levels)

 4. A complex supply chain (this could be multi-tier (echelon) or multi-site)